Pray this for Your Pastor

 In Ephesians 6:19, the apostle Paul writes, “Pray also for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the gospel.”
 If Paul needed prayer for clarity and boldness, your pastor does too.

-Here are some intentional—and personal—ways to pray for your pastor in the days leading up to Easter.
+Here are some intentional and personal ways to pray for your pastor on Saturdays.

 1. Pray for Clarity in the Message